oprogramador/plezuro_js/doc/rst/source/tutorial/browser_programming/html_dom_methods/index.rst

 **document.querySelectorAll**

-It return the collection of all the elements that match the given CSS selector.
+It returns the collection of all the elements that match to the given CSS selector.

 ===========================